amyleadem/uswds-proposals/proposals/tabs-component.md

 ### Demo
 #### AWS Demo
 The Government Transformation Team (GTT) at Amazon Web Services (AWS) uses USWDS as the principal design system in our open-source application, [Performance Dashboard on AWS](https://aws.amazon.com/solutions/implementations/performance-dashboard-on-aws/).
 In lieu of a tabs component included within USWDS, we have designed and developed a tabs component by embracing the inclusive design principles and visual guidance from USWDS to meet the needs and expectations of our public sector customers.
-In this proposal, we provide the design of our tabs component including code, a working demo environment, and design files.
+We've included the design of our tabs component including code, a working demo environment, and design files.

 The constructed design file can be found in the following file: [Tabs – Design Demo.fig.zip](https://github.com/uswds/uswds/files/8861618/Tabs.Design.Demo.fig.zip).